-column “c”: This column shall indicate the reference date of the reported data in the case of data related to SZÉP-cards.
+Column 3: This column shall indicate the reference date of the reported data in the case of data related to SZÉP-cards.

-column “d”: This column shall indicate the type of turnover data reported in columns “w” and “x”.
+Column 4: This column shall indicate the type of turnover data reported in columns “w” and “x”.
 The data of the purchase, cash withdrawal, cash deposit, refund and card-to-card turnover relate to the transactions carried out in Hungary and abroad in the reporting period with cards issued by the reporting entity, irrespective of whether the network in terms of the relevant acquiring service is operated by a domestic or foreign payment service provider.
 If there is a purchase and a cash withdrawal transaction at the same time (cashback), please report the transaction separately using the code combinations KER + POS + VASAR and KER + POS + KPFELV.